Learn what information to gather and review before starting your business credit application.

 - Lines of credit can help with working capital needs (such as paying for inventory) and maintaining cash flow.

-- Term loans are designed for making specific purchases, such as equipment, vehicles, real estate, or renovations.
+- Term loans are designed for making specific purchases, such as equipment, vehicles, commercial real estate, or renovations.

 If you’re unsure which credit product is right for your business, make an appointment to discuss your credit needs in detail with a banker before you apply.